Education Assistance Program

-Policy Regarding all Faculty and Staff, and immediate dependents and/or spouses becoming students of ACE.
+Policy Regarding Full-time Faculty and Staff, and immediate dependents and/or spouses becoming students of ACE.

 Terms and Conditions:

-ES (Employee Student): Full and Part-time Faculty, Staff Member, or immediate dependent and/or spouse who is admitted as a student at ACE.
+ES (Employee Student): Full-time Faculty, Staff Member, or immediate dependent and/or spouse who is admitted as a student at ACE.

-Staff Member: Any Full-time employee whose position is not Adjunct, Core or Instructional Faculty.
+Staff Member: Any Full-time employee whose position is not Core or Instructional Faculty.

 Immediate Dependent: Spouse, domestic partner (must show proof of partnership), or child.

-Faculty Member: Full-time Core or Instructional faculty members, as well as Part-time Adjunct faculty members.
+Faculty Member: Full-time Core or Instructional faculty members.